pbleser-oc/opencloud/tests/README.md

 At the moment, both can be applied to OpenCloud.

 As a storage backend, we support the OpenCloud native storage, also called `decomposed`.
 This stores files directly on disk.
-Along with that we also provide `decomposeds3` storage driver.
+Along with that we also provide `decomposeds3`, `posix`  storage drivers.

 You can invoke two types of test suite runs: